nie-ine/e-editiones/about.markdown

 To enable domain data expression in this new format, a series of formal dictionaries or [domain ontologies](/ontology) are [modeled](/ontology-modeling) with great care, based on those standards.

 Having semantic interoperability is only the beginning of the journey and part of the return on investment (ROI).
-The crux of SWT is using the ontologies and the formal data expressed by them to infer new data from existing data bringing ultimately new domain knowledge.
-In other words, concretely using the built-in logic of the standard languages with [N3-rule-based machine reasoning](/n3-rule-based-machine-reasoning) represents the other part of the ROI.
+The crux of SWT, and the other part of the ROI, is using the ontologies and the formal data expressed by them in [N3-rule-based machine reasoning](/n3-rule-based-machine-reasoning) to infer new data from existing data, bringing ultimately new domain knowledge.

 We adopted a [two-step formalization](/two-step-formalization) methodology to implement the SWT end-to-end.